 Intermittent pneumatic compression (IPC) uses a pump to cyclically inflate and deflate hollow plastic leggings.
 IPC provides external compression, squeezing blood and fluid out of the lower legs.
 It effectively treats severe postphlebitic syndrome and venous stasis ulcers but may be no more effective than compression stockings alone and is much less practical for patients to adhere to on an ongoing basis.

-Topical wound care is important in venous stasis ulcer management (see Direct ulcer care for full discussion).
+Topical wound care is important in venous stasis ulcer management Direct wound care Pressure injuries are areas of necrosis and often ulceration (also called pressure ulcers) where soft tissues are compressed between bony prominences and external hard surfaces.
+They are caused... read more .
 When an Unna boot (zinc oxide–impregnated bandages) is properly applied, covered by compression bandages, and changed weekly, almost all ulcers heal.
 Occlusive interactive dressings (eg, hydrocolloids such as aluminum chloride) provide a moist environment for wound healing and promote growth of new tissue; they may be used for ulcers with light to moderate exudate, but they probably add little to simple Unna bandaging and are expensive.
-Passive dressings are absorptive, making them most appropriate for heavier exudate.
+Dry passive dressings are absorptive, making them most appropriate for heavier exudate.